 - health warnings with pictures on the retail packaging of tobacco products;

-- characterising flavors and aromas, in other words, tastes and smells other than that of tobacco created with additives, have been prohibited since the beginning of 2018 (for menthol, transition period until 2020);
+- characterising flavors and aromas, in other words, tastes and smells other than that of tobacco created with additives, are prohibited.
+The prohibition also covers products that consumers can use to alter the flavours of tobacco products themselves.

 - electronic cigarettes are considered equal to other tobacco products;